maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `chapter01`
 - 📄 Exercises from the book:
     - Page 9 — Writing a class with a `main`
+    - Page 12 — Example of a `while` loop

 ![Chapter 1](images/chapter-01.png)